 What to Know About the Rise in Cancer Cases Among Younger People

-Cancer deaths have declined over the years, but experts are working to understand why more people under the age of 50 are being diagnosed with the disease, especially colorectal cancer.
+Cancer deaths have declined over the years, but experts are working to understand why more people, especially women younger than 65, are being diagnosed with the disease.

 “Advances in treatment including the introduction of new immunotherapies and targeted therapies are helping to improve outcomes,” says Dr. Gabre.
 “These advances are good for all patients.
 It means that if they do get diagnosed with cancer, there are more options.”